 The shift from competition to solidarity will require a sea-change in Europe's legislative frameworks.
-For decades, the EU has advocated a combination of structural reforms that increase wage flexibility, liberalize trade, lower corporate taxes, and drive internal devaluation.
-143 It is a strategy intended to make European goods more attractive to foreign buyers - while driving job insecurity, inflaming inequality, and undermining sustainability all around the world.
+For decades, the EU has advocated a combination of structural reforms that increase wage flexibility, liberalize trade, lower corporate taxes, and drive internal devaluation. lower corporate taxes, and drive internal devaluation.
+It is a strategy intended to make European goods more attractive to foreign buyers - while driving job insecurity, inflaming inequality, and undermining sustainability all around the world.
 These outcomes are not accidental, but the products of a global system designed to support the transfer of wealth and resources according to principles of 'market efficiency'.